 Advantages of stainless steel

-Variety of different finishes
+Varied by different finishes

-The right care for stainless steel
+The proper care of stainless steel

 Stainless steel is absolutely easy to care for and can be cleaned quite simply with water, mild soap and a lint-free cloth.
 For shiny surfaces, you can use cotton wool for an even more beautiful shine.
 Matt surfaces that have become shiny over time can be treated with a so-called matting fleece.
 Of course, stainless steel jewellery can also be cleaned in an ultrasonic device.

 Jewellery is an object of daily life and therefore exposed to physical and climatic influences.
 These influences can be transferred to the piece of jewellery and leave marks such as scratches.
 Previously matt surfaces can acquire traces of shine and shiny pieces of jewellery can appear matt over time.
 Every material from which jewellery is made can show signs of wear.
 These are what make the jewellery unique and thus a personal piece of jewellery.